samosbor/thesamosborne/content/posts/teaching-is-hard.md

 ![](https://i.imgur.com/ViXwWDE.jpg)

-They call it the glass temple because of all the ceramic shards
+They call it the glass temple because of all the ceramic shards embedded in the walls

 ![](https://i.imgur.com/LB4BrcN.jpg)